Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 <img src="assets/plotter_with_magnitude.png" alt="Screenshot of python plotter" width="800"/>

 **Figure 1:** Screenshot of the python script plotting the x, y, z components from the accelerometer as well as the magnitude (measured in 'g').
-The scale at the bottom shows the last 200 readings (ie 2 seconds).
+The scale at the bottom shows the last 200 readings (i.e. 2 seconds).
-- Next we aimed to remove the gravitational component of the reading on the accelerometer, by using the inbuilt gyros.
+- Next we aimed to remove the gravitational component of the reading on the accelerometer by using the inbuilt gyros.
 We tried various filters and algorithms but were unable to find a simple enough solution, and so to avoid wasting time we decided simply to assume the sensor always remains vertical, and remove a value of 1g from the z output.